nickbobolea/flow-header/README.md

 - The `refinementSurfaces` dictionary is used for surface  based  refinement.
 For each surface, two refinement levels are defined.
 The first level is the minimum level that every cell intersecting the surface gets refined up to.
 The second level is the maximum level of refinement.
 The `patchInfo` dictionary sets the patch type for each surface.
 The surface patch type must correspond to the associated BC type defined in the IC and BC dictionary files from the **Model** section.

-- The `resolveFeatureAngle` setting allows edges, whose adjacent surfaces normal are at an angle higher than the value set, to be resolved.
+- The `resolveFeatureAngle` parameter allows edges, whose adjacent surfaces normal are at an angle higher than the value set, to be resolved.
 A lower value for `resolveFeatureAngle` results in a better resolution at sharp edges.

 - The `refinementRegions` dictionary contains the volume  based  refinement parameters for the `shell` region defined in the `geometry` dictionary.
-The first number of the `levels` setting represents the distance from the geometry within which all cells are refined while the second number represents the refinement level.
+The first number of the `levels` parameter represents the distance from the geometry within which all cells are refined while the second number represents the refinement level.

-- The `locationInMesh` setting identifies a location in the final mesh (inside the fluid domain) from which `snappyHexMesh` will mark and keep all connected cells.
+- The `locationInMesh` parameter identifies a location in the final mesh (inside the fluid domain) from which `snappyHexMesh` will mark and keep all connected cells.

 The `snapControls` dictionary controls the parameters for refining the mesh in the `snapping` step.
 This step adapts the castellated mesh to the geometry.